deta/cloud-docs/docs/Lib.md

-#### Filters
+#### Queries

-Filters are regular json objects with conventions for different operations.
+Queries are regular json objects with conventions for different operations.

 ##### Equal